Paultje52/BananenBase/README.md

 ## Features
 - Easy to use: Only one line of code required to setup and load everything
-- Fast: Everything is optimised, so you can use a fast Discord bot
+- Fast: Everything is optimised, so you can make a fast Discord bot
 - Easy databases: Auto install databases and use them with a simple get/set
 - Custom settings:
   - Guild - Every guild